 Our climate and the environment around us have changed rapidly and significantly over the last two centuries.
 Climate change and environmental damage are usually attributed to human activity in a general sense.
 This course encourages us to think more specifically about human activity, by which people?
 When?
 And why?
 On the African continent, colonialism wrought wide-ranging and destructive ecological transformation, and this has continued to the present-day.
 The stereotypical images of the “African landscape” are a dry savannah dotted with scrub bushes or a dense jungle.
 In this course, we turn our attention to how ideas of nature and environmentalism have been produced and travelled to Africa; we focus on conservation & national parks, on the history and politics of ‘weather-related’ disasters and environmental knowledge, but also on the socio-ecological impact of oilfields, vast open pit mines and sprawling plantations carved out of the landscape, and local forms of protest that have emerged.

 This course examines the ecological history of Africa from the early nineteenth century to the present and will look at environmental discourse and the entanglement of climate change, colonialism, industry, disease, population, and technology.
-We will also critically examine changing ideas about conservation and their relationship with colonialism.
-The course on the extractive industries as the African continent remains a crucial source for oil, gas and minerals demanded by the rest of the world, notably in the “New Scramble for Africa’s Resources”.
+We will also critically examine changing ideas about conservation and their relationship with colonialism, and the role of extractive industries on the African continent that remains a crucial source for oil, gas and minerals demanded by the rest of the world, notably in the “New Scramble for Africa’s Resources”.
 Often, these are extracted at a terrible cost for the environment and the people living and working there.

 The course is structured around collaborative critical reading of literature and discussion of case studies prepared by the students themselves.
 From the final assessment, students write a paper.

 Major themes and concepts that will be covered are:

 Ecological imperialism and colonial rule;

 The Anthropocene and Africa;

 Conservation, safari tourism and the construction of nature;